 - Ensure Truck Drivers Are Appropriately Licensed – All truck drivers must be appropriately licensed.
 Prior to hiring truck drivers and putting them behind the wheel, trucking companies and other employers must ensure that they have valid commercial driver licenses (CDLs).

 - Ensure Truck Drivers Have Adequate Training – Safely operating a commercial truck requires both education and practice.
-In addition to ensuring that their truck drivers are licensed, trucking companies and other employers must also ensure that their drivers have the skills required in order to do the job safely.
+In addition to ensuring that their truck drivers are licensed, trucking companies and other employers must also ensure that their drivers have are well-trained and have the skills required in order to do the job safely.

 - Ensure Truck Drivers Know Their Trucks – Commercial trucks vary widely in their maneuverability and visibility.
 Trucking companies and other employers must ensure that their drivers are familiar with their trucks before sending them out on jobs.